pinellolab/CRISPRme/README.md

 - **--chrom**: Specifies the chromosome for CRISPRme's test.
 The chromosome number must be prefixed with chr (e.g., chr22).
 By default, the test is conducted on the entire genome.
 [OPTIONAL]

-- **vcf_dataset**: Defines the variant dataset used for testing CRISPRme.
+- **--vcf_dataset**: Defines the variant dataset used for testing CRISPRme.
 The available options are `1000G` for the 1000 Genomes dataset and `HGDP` for the Human Genome Diversity Project dataset.
 The default dataset is 1000 Genomes.
 [OPTIONAL]

 - **--debug**: Runs the tool in debug mode.
 [OPTIONAL]